 Attach to the back of Form 1040X any Form 8805 that supports changes made on this return.

 If you owe tax, enclose (do not attach) your check or money order in the envelope with your amended return.
-See the instructions for line 19 on page 10.
+See the instructions for line 19, earlier.